Self-normalizing Path Integrals: Gaussian Path Integrals

 \section{Gaussian Path Integrals}

-We will now give a self-contained review of the main computation scheme as described in \cite{Hawking1977}.
-Let $\mathcal{E}$ be a \textbf{vector space} of fields on a spacetime $M$ denoted by $\phi$.
-We will equip $\mathcal{E}$ with a bilinear form $\ev{\cdot,\cdot}$ and a differential operator $Q$ which is self-adjoint with respect to the bilinear form.
-We will first consider path integrals of the Gaussian form
+We will now give a self-contained review of the main computation scheme described in \citep{Hawking1977}.
+Let $\mathcal{E}$ be a vector space of fields denoted by $\phi$ in a $D$-dimensional Euclidean spacetime $M$.
+Let us assume we have a quadratic action $S(\phi)$ corresponding to a free theory.
+Our goal is then to define the path integral

-for actions $S(\phi)$ which, although classically of the form $\frac{1}{2}\ev{\phi,Q\phi}$, may require further quantum corrections.
-This basic structure appears for example in the theory of free Euclidean fields \cite[see e. g.][Definition 7.0.1]{Costello2011}.
-The scheme depends crucially on the assumption that $Q$ admits a countable enumeration of a complete set of eigenfields $\Set{\phi_n\in\mathcal{E}|n\in I}$ which are orthogonal with respect to the bilinear form.
-We will denote the eigenvalues by $\lambda_n$

-Notice that, generically, this will not be a Hamel basis for $\mathcal{E}$.
-In fact, since we will not need to equip $\mathcal{E}$ with a topology, we will not ponder on whether it is a Schauder basis or not.
-Completeness in this setting means that this set contains a basis for every eigenspace of $Q$.

-With this set-up, we can now imagine how the computation would be performed if the set of eigenfields happened to behave as a Schauder basis, i. e., if we were able to express every $\phi\in\mathcal{E}$ as a linear combination of the list above

-We will not worry whether the expression above is well-defined since we only need it to motivate the computation scheme.
-Then the quadratic form in the integrand would take the form